 Meghalaya is divided into 3 regions – Garo (western), Khasi (central) & Jaintia (east) based on the tribes/hills names, though there are few differences in their language or living styles.
 We visited the Khasi & Jaintia parts and left Garo as some people suggested it is a little volatile, but now I don’t think that was the case: we could have visited the Garo hills too.

 The entry to Meghalaya – Guwahati to Shillong is a dream for a biker.
 A stunning 4 lane road, with a curls & culverts, and occasional views, that made me ride like a maniac.
 I generally ride slow, but that day I couldn’t control myself & went vrooming past every vehicle that I could.
 The roadside is teeming with shops selling Meghalaya’s famous pineapple, chutneys & pickles.
-Believe me, the pineapple here are so good that were on a pineapple-only diet for days.
+Believe me, the pineapple here is so good that were on a pineapple-only diet for days.
 Also, bamboo chutney/pickle is the best one to go for.

 The Guwahati – Shillong highway is around 100km long, and around 20km before Shillong comes the famous Umiam lake.
-This lake is insanely beautiful. the highway runs along the lake for some distance and offers multiple viewpoints for a lake.
+This lake is insanely beautiful.
+The highway runs along the lake for some distance and offers multiple viewpoints for a lake.
 Keep stopping & you will keep yearning for more.

 We skipped Shillong, as it is insanely crowded, and stayed at a village called Mawphlong.
 Mawphlong, a picture perfect village, has high importance for Khasis as it houses their biggest sacred groove. (for Khasis, nature is the ultimate God.
 They may be Christians by faith, but their Shamanistic practices still hold the highest importance.
 This means, every village has a sacred groove, a part of the forest, where nobody is allowed to cut trees or break anything. these sacred grooves are also used for sacrifices, and other rituals).
 Mawphlang doesn’t have any hotels or lodges.
 We were just too lucky to have stumbled at a good man’s house, who agreed to let us stay with his family.